How to Use CoT in DM Notes?

 CoT (Chain of Thought) is a logical method that involves step-by-step problem-solving.
 Applying CoT in scene prompts allows characters to exhibit deeper reasoning in complex situations, enhancing the realism of interactions.

-For more about CoT definitions and tutorials, refer to:
+For more about CoT definitions and tutorials, refer to: How to Use CoT in Character Note.

 For example: